Sword352/FnF-Eternal/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask any questions about the engine
+about: Ask any questions about the project
 title: ""
 labels: 'question'
 assignees: ''